olaroos/deepnetnotes/logbook.md

 Other things I want to do is make the RNN I use for Trump tweets deeper and see if there is any improvements.

 But first I want to implement mini-batch-training for Vanilla RNN to speed up training.
+Considering to use this approach as guideline. https://gist.github.com/williamFalcon/f27c7b90e34b4ba88ced042d9ef33edd
+The problem is that for each sentence, we want to start with the same hidden-state.
+This also means if the length of different sentences/tweets are different we have to cut them off and padd them to all have the same length as the longest sentence left in our mini-batch.